lunchbag/hugo-blog/content/posts/new-beginnings.md

 # I'm going through a divorce.

-(This is about as close as I'm going to get to shouting on a rooftop at the top of my lungs as a form of acceptance.)
+(This is as close as I'm going to get to shouting on a rooftop at the top of my lungs as a form of acceptance.)

 Sooo, _long story short_, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.